-Doing extensive research on our manager not only keeps us busy, it also provides us with a gold mine of information we can use to help connect our own professional goals to that of our manager's.
+Doing extensive research on our manager not only keeps us busy but also provides us with a gold mine of information we can use to help connect our own professional goals to those of our manager.
 And we all know presenting evidence-supported, win-win strategies produces some of the best and fastest results.

 Yet, while the "everybody wins" approach is a solid start to being heard and respected by management, we must now explore another sign of a truly successful salesperson, and the next key element to managing up: knowing when NOT to press the sale.

 Rule #2: Build A Long-Term Relationship (It Yields More Than A Self-Serving Sale)

 The most impressive, unforgettable salesperson isn't the one who closes the big deal.
 Rather, it's the one who upon listening to the needs of its client realizes their product or service actually isn't a good fit and then tries to help by suggesting viable alternatives.

 Now, that's someone we can trust and respect—someone whose honest opinion we would seek again.

 The value in thoroughly exploring the what, why, and how of upper management is that we may also get a "heads up" as to why some of our ideas might not work at a certain time.
 Is pushing a personal agenda worth jeopardizing our credibility?

 It's easy to get caught up in the sale of our professional services, especially when we are dissatisfied on the job.
 But even when we want something, we must recognize our managers may not be able to meet those demands right away.
 The timing might be off, or the right pieces might not be in place.
 And, like that unforgettable salesperson, it's the employee who recognizes and graciously accepts what can't be at the moment, and who willingly goes back to the drawing board to come up with another plan, who gains the respect of management.